MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/hide-sharepoint-server-social-features.md

 When you follow the steps in this article, the following enterprise social features do not change:

 - Following documents.
 Users can follow documents to bookmark the ones they are interested in.
-Users can follow documents from the hover panel in OneDrive for Business, the hover panel in the library list view, the ribbon in a document library, and so on.
+Users can follow documents from the hover panel in OneDrive, the hover panel in the library list view, the ribbon in a document library, and so on.
 Users can see their followed documents by choosing **OneDrive**, then choosing **Followed Documents**.

 - Following sites.
 Users can follow sites to bookmark the ones they are interested in.
 Users can follow sites by choosing **Sites** on the top navigation bar.